-Cisco's global privacy program, described in this Privacy Statement, complies with the Asia Pacific Economic Cooperation (APEC) Cross-Border Privacy Rules System (CBPRs).
-The APEC CBPR system provides a framework for organizations to ensure protection of personal information transferred among participating APEC economies.
-More information about the APEC Privacy Framework and CBPRs can be found here.
+Cisco's global privacy program, described in this Privacy Statement, complies with the Asia Pacific Economic Cooperation (APEC) Cross-Border Privacy Rules System (CBPRs) and Privacy Recognition for Processors (PRP).
+The APEC CBPR system and PRP provides a framework for organizations to ensure protection of personal information transferred among participating APEC economies.
+More information about the APEC Privacy Framework, CBPRs, and PRP can be found here.
 Our certification applies to our business processes across our global operations that process and transfer personal information to/from our affiliates around the world.
-To view our certification, please visit the validation page by clicking on the TRUSTe seal.
+To view our certifications, please visit each one’s validation page by clicking on the TRUSTe seals.

-Cisco Systems Inc. and its US-based subsidiaries: Acano LLC, AppDynamics LLC, Broadsoft, Inc., Cisco OpenDNS LLC, Cisco Systems Capital Corporation, Cisco WebEx LLC, CliQr Technologies LLC, CloudLock LLC, Jasper International Services LLC, Jasper Technologies LLC, Meraki LLC, and Scientific-Atlanta LLC (collectively “Cisco-US”) participates in and has certified compliance with the EU-US and Swiss-US Privacy Shield Frameworks and Principles as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union (EU), the United Kingdom (UK), and Switzerland, respectively.
-Cisco-US is committed to subjecting all personal data received from European Union (EU) member countries, the UK, and Switzerland, in reliance on the EU-US and Swiss-US Privacy Shield Frameworks, to the Frameworks’ applicable Principles.
-If there is any conflict between the terms in this Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
+Cisco Systems Inc. and its US-based subsidiaries: Acano LLC, , Broadsoft, Inc., Cisco OpenDNS LLC, Cisco Systems Capital Corporation, Cisco WebEx LLC, CliQr Technologies LLC, CloudLock LLC, Duo Security, Inc., Jasper International Services LLC, Jasper Technologies LLC, Meraki LLC, Roxio (dba Voicea, Inc.) and Scientific-Atlanta LLC (collectively “Cisco-US”) participate in and have certified compliance with the EU-US and Swiss-US Privacy Shield Frameworks and Principles as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union (EU), the United Kingdom (UK), and Switzerland, respectively.
+Cisco-US is committed to subjecting all personal information received from European Union (EU) member countries, the UK, and Switzerland, in reliance on the EU-US and Swiss-US Privacy Shield Frameworks, to the Frameworks’ applicable Principles.
+If there is any conflict between the terms in this Privacy Statement and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about these Privacy Shield Frameworks, visit the U.S. Department of Commerce's Privacy Shield site.

-Cisco-US is responsible for the processing of personal data it receives, under these Privacy Shield Frameworks, and subsequently transfers to a third party acting as an agent on its behalf.
-Cisco-US complies with the Privacy Shield Principles for all onward transfers of personal data from the EU, the UK, and Switzerland, including the onward transfer liability provisions.
-In certain situations, Cisco-US may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+Cisco-US is responsible for the processing of personal information it receives, under these Privacy Shield Frameworks, and subsequently transfers to a third party acting as an agent on its behalf.
+Cisco-US complies with the Privacy Shield Principles for all onward transfers of personal information from the EU, the UK, and Switzerland, including the onward transfer liability provisions.
+In certain situations, Cisco-US may be required to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 Cisco qualifies for the alternative option.
 We have a comprehensive privacy statement, and provide you with details on how you may either opt-out or opt-in to the use of your personal information by third parties for direct marketing purposes.
 Therefore, we are not required to maintain or disclose a list of the third parties that received your personal information for marketing purposes during the preceding year.

-If you are a California resident and request information about how to exercise your third party disclosure choices, please email us your request.
+If you are a California resident and request information about how to exercise your third-party disclosure choices or CCPA rights, please click here.

 We value your opinions.
-Should you have questions or comments related to this Privacy Statement, please email our privacy team at firstname.lastname@example.org.
+Should you have questions or comments related to this Privacy Statement, please click here.